onincodes/onin/README.md

 ###  About

-I am a creative professional who found a passion for coding.
-Now, I am a self-taught iOS developer with three successful apps published on the App Store.
-With my creative background, you can expect an app that is both well-crafted and imaginative.
+I’m a creative professional who discovered a passion for coding.
+As a self-taught iOS developer, I’ve published three apps on the App Store.
+My creative background allows me to build apps that are both thoughtfully designed and innovative.

 ### Skills